Main Content

 Troubleshooting the Modbus Interface

-Industrial Communication Toolbox™ supports the Modbus® interface over TCP/IP or Serial RTU.
-You can use it to communicate with Modbus servers, such as controlling a PLC (Programmable Logic Controller), communicating with a temperature controller, controlling a stepper motor, sending data to a DSP, reading bulk memory from a PAC controller, or monitoring temperature and humidly on a Modbus probe.
+Industrial Communication Toolbox™ supports the Modbus® interface over TCP/IP or serial RTU protocols.
+Use the interface to communicate with Modbus servers, for tasks such as controlling a PLC, communicating with a temperature controller, controlling a stepper motor, sending data to a DSP, reading bulk memory from a PAC controller, or monitoring temperature and humidity on a Modbus probe.

 Supported Platforms

-Industrial Communication Toolbox supports the Modbus interface over TCP/IP or Serial RTU.
-It is supported on the following platforms.
+Industrial Communication Toolbox supports the Modbus interface on these platforms.

 • Linux® 64-bit